stakeout55/presigned_VoltageShift_Kext_DellXPS7590/README.md

 # Presigned VoltageShift.Kext for DellXPS7590
 This is a pre-signed version of the UnderVolt.kext to under volt your machine.
 Only tested on my XPS 7590.

+## USE AT OWN RISK - THIS CAN PERMENANTLY DAMAGE YOUR COMPUTER

 I wasn't ever able to get the original Voltage Shift to work (Here)[https://github.com/sicreative/VoltageShift] so I did some work and came up with a modified / pre-signed version.

 Cd to working directory of voltageshift in terminal and run the following: